forbole/careers/README.md

 #### 3) Desmos

 We are building Desmos, which is a social network-specific blockchain and technology stack.
-You may check the GitHub of Desmos [here](https://github.com/desmos-labs).
+You may check its [GitHub](https://github.com/desmos-labs), [website](http://desmos.network/) and [blog](https://medium.com/desmosnetwork) to learn more.

 ### How we work

 We are an early-stage startup with worldwide tractions.
 We are currently a small team across three timezones (HKT, CET, EST).
-Joining us at this stage means you will be one of the early co-builders of a rising startup of a rising ecosystem in a rising industry.
+Joining us at this stage means you will be one of the early co-builders of a rising startup in a rising industry.
 We have a strong sense of decentralization and diversity.
 There is no micro-management.
 Every teammate accomplishes the milestones on her or his own initiative.
 We use tools such as Slack, GitHub and Zoom to work in a distributed manner.

 ### Current career opportunities